 Students from many countries attend the University of Minnesota Crookston (UMC) - a coordinate campus of the University of Minnesota system.
 They contribute a unique world view and participate in all aspects of campus life.
 We pride ourselves on being a small, safe and transfer-friendly campus which seeks to meet the individual needs of all students through technology, personal attention, and dedicated career planning.

-Students who meet the following requirements are automatically admitted.
 Because academic preparation is key to student success in college, the strongest consideration in the decision is given to student’s academic preparation, or primary review factors:

 Additional Review Factors—Students who fail to meet minimum requirements of GPA and ACT or SAT scores will be referred to the Admissions Committee for an admission decision, where the following factors also will be considered:

 - Evidence of exceptional achievement, aptitude, or personal accomplishment not reflected in the student’s academic records or standardized test scores

 - A pattern of steady improvement in academic performance